Gary Crosby (actor): Actor

-He is perhaps best-remembered for his recurring roles as Eddie the scheming bellhop on The Bill Dana Show and Officer Edward "Ed" Wells on NBC's Adam-12 from 1968 to 1975, as well as appearances on several other shows produced by Jack Webb's Mark VII Limited (including an episode of Dragnet 1969 and five episodes of Emergency!).
+He is perhaps best remembered for his recurring roles as Eddie the scheming bellhop on The Bill Dana Show and Officer Ed Wells on NBC's Adam-12 from 1968 to 1975, as well as appearances on several other shows produced by Jack Webb's Mark VII Limited (including an episode of Dragnet 1969 and five episodes of Emergency!).
 In addition to the aforementioned, he also appeared in three episodes of The Rockford Files.
-Crosby appeared in, In The Heat Of The Night, as Mal Tabert, in When The Music Stopped, as manager of Robert Goulet, who shoots and kills a stalker in 1992.
+Crosby appeared in In the Heat of the Night in the episode "When The Music Stopped" (1992).
+He played Mal Tabert, the manager of a singer played by Robert Goulet, who shoots and kills a stalker.

+Crosby performed in the series premiere of The Hollywood Palace hosted by his father on January 4, 1964.